elijahsamuels/js-advanced-functions-basic-functions-review-lab/README.md

 The `answer` and `theBase` functions are **closures**; they have access to the `base` variable because it's defined in their parent function.
-When they're executed, they "let out" the values of the sum and the original base number, allowing us to see them.
+When they're executed, they "let ou

+t" the values of the sum and the original base number, allowing us to see them.

 **LAB**: